section-engineering-education/engineering-education/articles/10-tips-for-working-with-node.js/index.md

 -   Network reach

-#### ii.
+### ii.
 Application monitoring

 This revolves around monitoring the health of your application instances such as

 -   Databases

--   handling requests
+-   Handling Requests

--   response time
+-   Response Time

--   Server request
+-   Server Requests

 Node.js monitoring frameworks include: